 Most of our positions involve baby-sitting, but there is also Tutoring (teaching English to children from 6 to 18 years old).

 (From 10-20 Euros per hour) For childcare positions the salaries range from EUR 10 to 12.5.
 For tutoring positions the salaries range from EUR 13.5 to 20 (mostly depending on the number of hours worked).

 10. Do I need to speak French in order to teach English in France?

 No, you will be teaching Conversational English and you must only speak in English.

 11. Is it safe in France for visitors?

-Yes, this is safe in France!
-In 2010, this was the 36th safest country in the world.
+Yes, it is safe in France!
+In 2010, it was the 36th safest country in the world.